 We left Farmington Bay having seen 29 bird species and hoped we could find one more to make it a perfect 30.
 Dr. Webb took us to a nice place called Powell Lake in Lehi, UT in search of our last bird species.
 Unfortunately, there weren’t very many birds at Powell Lake, except for the Mallard, but right as we were leaving we saw one more bird fly over head that we were able to identify as the California Gull.
 And with that, we had spotted 30 different bird species just in one morning.
 It was quite the day for both the beginner and the more practiced bird watcher.
 If you’re interested in learning more about the different Nature Experienceships and learning opportunities that we offer at the museum check out our website or sign up for our mailing list on the right side of this page!
 You won’t want to miss out on our next adventure!

-Here is the more-or-less comprehensive list of all the birds we saw:
+Here is the full list of all of the bird species that we saw:

 American White Pelican

 Eurasian Collared Duck